Gazette Article by: Teresa Hara

 Appeared in the Gazette: Fall 2009

 In the midst of the Great Depression, a pharmacist named Leo Conney found an opportunity to provide a better life for his family by purchasing an existing pharmacy in Winnetka.
 Leo and Celia Conney moved here in 1937.

 The pharmacy was located on Elm Street next to the train tracks and had a small lunch counter.
 Dr. Conney’s son, Allan, worked there as a child for 10 cents an hour and all the ice cream he could eat.
 Unfortunately, in 1940 a fire destroyed the building and their business.
 In the midst of this misfortune, the Conneys’ number one priority was their customers.
 Within 10 days, they were able to reopen next door to provide prescriptions and a full-service drug store.

 Due to the reconfiguration of the railroad tracks below street level and the extension of Lincoln Avenue, the business was later rebuilt in an adjacent building.
-The business doubled in size in 1959 when it expanded into the space to the east, where it stands today.
+The business doubled in size in 1959 when it expanded into the space to the east, at 736 Elm Street where it stands today.
 The lunch counter was not part of the new business but a small cosmetics counter was added and Mrs. Conney worked alongside her husband in the family business at a time when women generally did not work outside the home.
 The hours were long but the Conneys were committed to their customers.
 Dr. Conney was known for going in to fill prescriptions for sick children in the middle of the night.

 Leo Conney sold the business upon his retirement in 1973.
-Because of the pharmacy’s history and reputation for customer service in Winnetka and the surrounding communities, the name Conney’s Pharmacy remains today.
+Because of the pharmacy’s history and reputation for stellar customer service in Winnetka and the surrounding communities, the name Conney’s Pharmacy remains today.